Miloš Jakeš: Party leader

-Speech in Červený Hradek
+Speech in Červený Hrádek

 Jakeš gained unwanted infamy through his famous speech addressed to local party workers in Červený Hrádek close to Plzeň.
 When speaking about the necessity of Gorbachev-inspired "perestroika", he presented himself and the party as a lonely pole plank being allegedly left alone to overcome the hardships.
-On the same occasion he mistook the word broiler (type of chicken) for boiler and spoke in an embarrassingly familiar way about some Czech pop music singers when pointing to their allegedly super-high incomes ("None of us earns so much!").
-His speech had been recorded by a journalist from Czech television who managed to secretly make a copy of the tape.
-The recording was frequently copied among the people in the summer of 1989 and afterwards.
+Jakeš also mistook the word broiler (type of chicken) for boiler and spoke in an embarrassingly familiar way about some Czech pop music singers when pointing to their allegedly super-high incomes ("None of us earns so much!").
+His speech had been recorded by a journalist from Czech Television who managed to secretly make a copy of the tape.
+The recording was frequently copied among the people in summer 1989 and afterwards.

-Later life
+Personal life and death

 Jakeš lived in Prague as an ordinary pensioner and was a frequent guest at Communist rallies after the revolution.
-He wrote a book Dva roky generálním tajemníkem (Two years as the General Secretary), in which he compared the forty-year-long Communist rule of Czechoslovakia to the Hussite period in the nation's history.

-Jakeš died on 10 July 2020, at the age of 97.
+He wrote a book entitled Dva roky generálním tajemníkem (Two years as the General Secretary), in which he compared the forty-year-long Communist rule of Czechoslovakia to the Hussite period in the nation's history.
+Jakeš died between 9 July 2020 and the following day at the age of 97.